Swing When You're Winning: Legacy

 Entertainment.ie credits the album for starting a "craze" for big band tribute-style albums.
 Pop Idol: The Big Band Album (2002), an album of big band songs sung by the contestants of series 1 of Pop Idol, was one such similar album inspired by Swing When You're Winning.
 Zoe Birkett, one of the contestants who performs on the album, said "we've all listened to [Swing When You're Winning] and it's really brilliant music."
 Westlife's Rat Pack covers album ...Allow Us to Be Frank (2004) was also inspired by Swing When You're Winning, and was compared to it in reviews.
+In 2016, Tom Eames of Digital Spy credited the success of Swing When You're Winning with inspiring "every single big band/jazz compilation ever since from Rod Stewart to Michael Bublé."
+The influence of the project also became apparent on reality television, with producer Simon Cowell soon favouring annual "Big Band Weeks" on series like The X Factor.